ren-jamie11/book_recommender/README.md

 ### Efficiency & memory management

-Because we would like the recommender to output results in a resonable time frame (<10 seconds), it would be infeasible to use the full user-item matrix (~384GB).
+Because we would like the recommender to output results in a reasonable time frame (<10 seconds), it would be infeasible to use the full user-item matrix (~384GB).
 Therefore, we only included the 9,396 users that provided the top 30 reviews from the original 4,000 books.
 Thus, the user-item matrix used was 9,396 x 16,575 (1.3GB).
 This made computations feasible without loss of quality, because the remaining users contain far less info than users who provided the top reviews for Goodreads' most popular books.

 ### Sources